fizzed/ninja-undertow/README.md

 ## Differences with ninja-standalone (jetty)?

-Ninja-undertow passes all current Ninja unit tests except two.
-Ninja-undertow does not implement any of Ninja's async-machine-beta features (which Ninja will probably deprecate anyway) and some of the really recent File upload features (which should be easy to fix if someone wants to submit a PR!).
+Ninja-undertow passes **all** current Ninja unit tests except one.
+Ninja-undertow does not implement any of Ninja's async-machine-beta features (which Ninja will probably deprecate in a future release).

 Ninja-undertow is compiled with Java 8, whereas Ninja supports Java 7+.